resfahani/TFCGAN/README.md

 # TFCGAN

-`TFCGAN` is a python package for strong ground motion simulation in time-frequency domain (TF) based on based on conditional generative adversarial network and phase retrieval approaches.
+`TFCGAN` is a Python program and library for strong ground motion simulation in time-frequency domain (TF) based on conditional generative adversarial network and phase retrieval approaches.

 Used as command line application, TFCGAN can be used to create .npy files of synthetic seismic waveforms using a pre-trained ANN model.

 ## Install